hollymx/CFG-Assignments/README.md

 # CFG-Assignments
-Demostrating Git and GitHub usage for collaboration
+Demonstrating Git and GitHub usage for collaboration

 This is a change I have made on branch-1